publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

                 (i) such individual was a fully insured individual (as defined in [section 414(a) of this title][/us/usc/t42/s414/a]),

-                (ii) such individual either was not entitled to an old-age insurance benefit or, if so entitled, did not receive benefits pursuant to a request by such individual that benefits not be paid, and
+                (ii) such individual either was not entitled to an old-age insurance benefit or, if so entitled, did not receive benefits pursuant to a request under subsection (z) by such individual that benefits not be paid, and

                 (iii) such individual was not subject to a penalty imposed under [section 1320a–8a of this title][/us/usc/t42/s1320a–8a].